adarsh-sgh/relay/README.md

-Broad end-to-end tests with a mocked LLM: the self-correction loop, the full graph run, and — against Temporal's time-skipping test server — approval/rejection flows and the gRPC flow.
+Broad end-to-end tests with a mocked LLM: the self-correction loop, the full graph run, and — against Temporal's time-skipping test server — approval/rejection flows, injected activity failures retried to success, worker-restart durability, and the gRPC flow.
 First run downloads the Temporal test server binary.

 ## Layout